Kotlin/KEEP/proposals/type-classes.md

 ## Overcoming `inline` + `reified` limitations

-Typeclasses allow us to workaround `inline` `reified` generics and their limitations and express those as typeclasses instead:
+Type classes allow us to workaround `inline` `reified` generics and their limitations and express those as type classes instead:

 ```kotlin
 interface Reified<A> {